 1. Never Pay for an Interview

-The company may want you to pay them to train you, purchase software or invest in some way in order to get the job.
-Legitimate companies won’t make you spend money in order to work for them.
+A company may want you to pay to get trained, purchase software or invest in some way in order to get the job.
+Legitimate companies won’t make you spend money in order to work there.

 Often, legitimate job postings will list the equipment or specific software you need or provide it as a part of training once you are hired.
 You can usually find this information in the job listing.

 2. Watch Out for the Type of Interview the Company Offers

 Usually, companies will do in-person, phone or video chat interviews.
-If the business you apply to only wants to conduct interviews via online chat, be careful.
+If the business you apply wants to conduct interviews only via online chat, be careful.

-Pressuring you to accept their offer quickly is another bad sign.
+Pressuring you to accept a job offer quickly is another bad sign.
 A scammer might try to get you to act without thinking, so always take a step back and consider if this offer is too good to be true.

-However, some major companies like Amazon have been known to do chat interviews with people applying for specific customer service positions.
-Doing a lot of research about the company before your interview is vital, especially if they only want to conduct interviews over chat.
+However, some major companies, including Amazon, have been known to do chat interviews with people applying for specific customer service positions.
+Doing a lot of research about the company before your interview is vital, especially if the interview is going be via chat.

 3. Look for a Detailed Job Description

-Real jobs need people with specific skills, so companies will lay them out in a real listing.
-If a job description looks vague, only highlights benefits or has noticeable grammatical errors, it’s likely illegitimate.
+Real jobs need people with specific skills, so companies will detail those skills in a real listing.
+If a job description looks vague, highlights only the upsides of the job or has noticeable grammatical errors, it’s likely illegitimate.

 Another red flag here could be a lack of responsibilities listed in the posting.
-A real company will tell you what work they expect you to perform as an employee.
+A real company will tell you what work is expected of you as an employee.

 4. Research the Company!

 This is extremely important during any job hunt.
-Typing the company name and the word “scam” into a search engine is a simple way to find out if a company is legitimate.
+Typing the company name and the word “scam” into a search engine is a first step toward finding out if a company is legitimate.

-You should be able to find reports from the FBI or FTC and Better Business Bureau ratings.
+You should be able to find reports from the Better Business Bureau.
 You can also look for forums on major job search sites where people post experiences with a company.